 Build search (legacy)

 In this section, we show how practical site search means better viability for returned products, which allows customers to quickly find the things they want.
-Once your products are inside the index and the Coveo commerce catalog has been created, you can surface these products in a search interface.
+Once your products are inside the index and the catalog entity has been created, you can surface these products in a search interface.
 Applying several recommended configurations to boost your commerce relevance will translate into higher conversion rates, as customers who find what they search for are more likely to make a purchase, and learning from search terms is critical for merchandising and recommendations.

 Important